We strive to create an environment that is Structured enough to teach accountability for the consequences of choices,

 Recreation & Leisure Time

 The daily schedule includes structured and supervised recreation time.
 Our recreation building provides year round indoor recreation.
 Seasonal outdoor activites are also enjoyed.
 School and community resources are also utilized when possible.
-Various activities include basketball, sports events, volleyball, swimming, softball, arts and drama, crafts, football and weight lifting.
+Various activities include basketball, sporting events, volleyball, swimming, softball, arts and drama, crafts, football and weight lifting.

 » Outpatient Chemical Dependency Treatment at this facility